Code-Fellows-Material/city-explorer/README.md

 ## Change Log

 V-1.1.0: 12/6/21  Application now has a fully-functional get requests, with error handling and basic styling.
+V-1.2.0: 12/8/21 Application can now access and display API data from locationIQ.com, weatherbit.io, and themoviedb.org
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->